alpinito1/Abaqus-vumat-linux-debug/README.md

 c
 ```

-That this is it, go find that bug!!
+That's it, go find that bug!!